pdoehle/swc-notes/unix_shell.md

 - She informs you there are other analyses she can use them for, so she can't delete them.

-- Another wildcard expression will allow us to select just files that end in "A" or "B"
+- Another wild card expression will allow us to select just files that end in "A" or "B"

 ```bash
 $ ls *[AB].txt